Maximum Welfare Allocations under Quantile Valuations: Balanced Allocations

 Now consider a balanced allocation $A$ in the reduced instance with a \USW{} of $\ell$.
 As the maximum value for any agent is $1$, this implies that $\ell$ agents receive a value of $1$ from $A$.
 By construction, $v_i(A_i)=1$ only if $A_i$ contains {\em all} the items corresponding to the vertices in $H_i$.
-From here, it is easy to see that $\mu=\{H_i|v_i(A_i)=1\}$ is a matching of size $\ell$.
+Further, in the constructed instance, every balanced allocation must allocate each agent a bundle of size $k=\frac{m}{n}$.
+Now, as $A$ is an allocation, we have that $\mu=\{H_i|v_i(A_i)=1\}$ must be a vertex disjoint collection of edges (a matching).
+Recall that, $\USW{}(A)\geq \ell$.
+Consequently, $|\mu|\geq \ell$.